servo/book/src/hacking/using-devtools.md

 ## Connecting to Servo

 1. Run servoshell with the DevTools server enabled.
-   Use the same port as before.
+   The number after the `devtools` parameter is the port used by the server.

 ```sh
 ./mach run --devtools=6080